-"We are now able to produce content four times faster than before.
-Furthermore, we have seen an increase of 20 percent in sign-ups for our weekly content because of the possibility of adding sign-up forms within the publications." - Victor Küppers
+“We are now able to produce content four times faster than before.
+Furthermore, we have seen a 20 percent increase in sign-ups for our weekly content because of the ability to add sign-up forms within the publications.”

 VK: Furthermore, PDFs are neither interactive nor measurable.
 We were unable to gather any data on content usage or engagement after it has been downloaded.
 Now we are able to see what content our readers like, which lets us tailor the content to our audience’s needs in a more engaging way.

 VK: The sluggish production process was frustrating and inefficient.
 We didn’t have the data to address our readers’ needs and optimize our content for them.
 Despite our aim to be thought leaders in our industry, it wasn’t coming through in the way we presented our communications materials.
 Our use of PDFs was outdated, and no longer aligned with our brand identity.